 So let’s dive in…

-Focus on Member Retention for Your Fitness Studio
+Focus on Member Retention Rates for Your Fitness Studio

 Using the first 180 days as our benchmark for success, here’s how you can create a great experience to increase your retention rate:

-A person attends a workshop you co-host with a strategic partner to cover the top 5 mistakes people make when trying to lose fat.
-They then sign up to get more information from you.
+If a person attends a workshop you co-host with a strategic partner to cover the top 5 mistakes people make when trying to lose fat, make sure they sign up to get more information from you.

-Using this template you can create your own unique client experience (or if you want, you can download our free Client Experience Cheat Sheet).
-The experiences and touchpoints should be specific to your Ideal Client.
-When creating your experience ask a simple question:
+Using this template, you can create your own unique client experience.
+The experiences and touch points should be specific to your Ideal Client.
+When creating your experience, ask a simple question:

-“Will this lead to a thrilled client, and will this make them refer me business?”
+“Will this lead to a thrilled member, and will this make them refer my studio?”

 Get Them to Like Your Fitness Studio